fdecampredon/rx-flux/README.md

 Difference with the Original Flux
 ---------------------------------

-RxFlux shares more similiraties with [RefluxJS](https://github.com/spoike/refluxjs) than with the original architecture.
+RxFlux shares more similarities with [RefluxJS](https://github.com/spoike/refluxjs) than with the original architecture.

-* A stores is an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) that *holds* a value
+* A store is an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) that *holds* a value
-* An actions is a function and an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md)
+* An action is a function and an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md)
 * A store subscribes to an action and update accordingly its value.
 * There is no central dispatcher.